Inclusive Recovery Cities

 Current Activity

 The IRC movement has international traction, with European cities of Dublin, Gothenburg, Ghent,14 Balkan cities, and across the UK in cities such as Middlesbrough, York, Leeds, Doncaster, Birmingham, Newcastle, Blackpool, and Nottingham.
 Other cities in Canada, South Africa, Australia, New Zealand, and the United States have submitted their interest in joining the movement and becoming an IRC!
-We are excited to launch the first US IRC in Beckley, West Virginia on March 19th, 2024 with Seed Sower, Inc. taking the lead.
+We are excited to announce that Richmond has signed the charter committing to becoming the first US IRC, effectively taking the lead.

 Is your city ready to join the IRC movement?